 Why is my language not yet available in the app?

-We have decided to let the app grow according the the needs of our community instead of adding the maximum number of languages to the list right away.
-So, get a missing language in the app, just upload a photo, use the “Other language” tag, and add the name of the missing language in the comment field.
+We have decided to let the app grow according the needs of our community instead of adding the maximum number of languages to the list right away.
+So, to get a missing language in the app, just upload a photo, use the “Other language” tag, and add the name of the missing language in the comment field.
 We will take care of the rest.